 Applicants must have completed:

-- An undergraduate degree in a relevant discipline and at least one year of documented, relevant professional work experience.
+- A degree in a relevant discipline; and one year of documented relevant professional experience.

 In assessing applications, the Selection Committee will consider:

 - Professional experience (if necessary).